-If you’re looking for more Halloween inspiration, check out our 35 DIY Halloween costumes that are easy to make at home, get ready for a spooky night with our 27 DIY Halloween decorations ideas to make at home and read our guide on how to carve a pumpkin for beginners.
-Plus get the children involved with our 40 easy Halloween crafts for kids.
+If you’re looking for more Halloween inspiration, check out our easy DIY Halloween costumes get ready for a spooky night with our DIY Halloween decorations and read our guide on how to carve a pumpkin for beginners.
+Plus get the children involved with our Halloween crafts for kids.
+Looking for a cute spooky project?
+Try sewing our bat plush pattern.
+Into using yarn?
+Take a look at our Top 15 free Halloween crochet patterns or our Halloween knitting patterns.

-- Fabric scrap: orange, to fit jeans hole
+- Fabric scrap, orange, to fit the hole in the jeans

 - Basic sewing kit